FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/sdk_application.md

 ## Business development

-We have introduced how to introduce and configure Web3SDK in your own project.
-In this section, we will introduce how to call a contract through Java program, as well as use an example asset management to explain.
+We've covered how to introduce and configure the Web3SDK in your own project.
+This section describes how to invoke a contract through a Java program, as well as an example asset management note.
 The asset-app project already contains the full source code of the sample, which users can use directly.
-Now we introduces the design and implementation of the core class `AssetClient`.
+Now introduces the design and implementation of the core class `AssetClient`.

-`AssetClient.java`: to implement contract deployment and calling by calling `Asset.java`.
-The path is `/src/main/java/org/fisco/bcos/asset/client`.
-The initialization and the calling process are carrying out in this class.
+`AssetClient.java`: The deployment and invocation of the contract is implemented by calling `Asset.java`, The path `/src/main/java/org/fisco/bcos/asset/client`, the initialization and the calling process are all in this class.

 -   initialization